lobolab/mergem/README.md

 License
 ======
 This package is under GNU GENERAL PUBLIC LICENSE.
-The package is free for academic use, without any express or implied warranty.
+The package is free for use without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.
 Permission is granted to anyone to use this software for any purpose, subject to the following restrictions: